mamba72/ProgrammingLanguages_Blogs/Week_7_ARS.md

 # Abstract Reduction Systems (ARS)

 ## What is an ARS?
 An abstract reduction system is a rewrite system that allows us to ask some of the more complex abstraction questions about rewrite systems.
-By definition, an ARS is a set A together with a realtion → ⊆ A × A. At first glance, that means nothing to me either so don't worry, I'll expand upon it.
+By definition, an ARS is a set A together with a relation → ⊆ A × A. At first glance, that means nothing to me either so don't worry, I'll expand upon it.
 As part of [his lecture notes](https://hackmd.io/@alexhkurz/BJfvFVK8v#Models-of-computation), he says "If there is no b ∈ A such that a → b then stop (and output a) else replace a by b and [repeat]".
 All this is saying is that if a rewrite rule exists that you are able to do, then do it until you cannot.
 These systems are written as (A,→).
 This definition is extremely vague an opens up the possiblity for a lot of annoying/useless/repetitive/etc systems, but we will explore different attributes of ARSs that ensure they can be easier to understand and more useful.

 ## Important Attributes and Defintions of an ARS
 1. **Normal Form**: One of the most important aspects of an ARS is whether it reaches a normal from.
 We have already covered normal forms, but specifically partaining to an ARS, a normal form is a position in the process of reduction where  there is no (a, b) ∈ →, or, if there is no a → b.
 This essentially means that if you cannot apply one of the rewrite rules, then you have reached a normal form.